adarwoo/modbus_relay/README.md

 The relay coils can be accessed from 0 (Relay 1) upto relay 31.
 Coils can be written and read at will.

-**Note**: The relay may respond differently based on the relay configuration such as polarity and deboucing.
+> [!WARNING]: The relays may respond differently based on the relay configuration such as polarity and deboucing.

 ## Input registers

 The registers have been grouped so they can easily be accessed.
 Reserved values reads as 0.
-Only function code 04 is supported.
+Only function code **04** is supported.

 ### Device Identification